-Throughout the recent off-season weeks of winter, Chicago Golf Report mulled over the hundreds of par-4 holes on public courses in our area and created a list of eighteen ‘fantastic fours’ — holes that are tough to par and that consistently act as score wreckers for the average golfer.
+Throughout the years, Chicago Golf Report mulled over the hundreds of par-4 holes on public courses in our area and created a list of eighteen ‘fantastic fours’ — holes that are tough to par and that consistently act as score wreckers for the average golfer.
 Our 18-hole composite grabbed nine par-4 holes from the southern half of our region and another nine par-4 holes from the northside.
 So while the superhuman powers like those of Mister Fantastic, Human Torch, Invisible Woman, and Thing may not be required, long drives, accurate approach shots, precision putting, along with thoughtful course management are those elements needed to conquer any of Chicago Golf Report’s Fantastic Fours.

 With apologies if your own personal nemesis has been omitted, here in alphabetical order are our nine challenging par-4 selections from the southside immediately followed by our nine choices from the northside.
 (All lengths shown are from the back tees).